-Amber has a master in public health with a dual emphasis in biostatistics and epidemiology from ColoradoSPH and a degree in cellular and molecular biology with minors in chemistry and mathematics from Adams State College.
-During her time at ColoradoSPH, she participated in research regarding radon, biomonitoring environmental exposures of children in the San Luis Valley, Colorado, research in chronic kidney disease of unknown origins in the San Luis Valley, and exposures of poly- and perfluoroalkyl substances in Colorado Springs, Colorado.
+Amber has a DrPH and an MPH with a dual emphasis in biostatistics and epidemiology from ColoradoSPH and a degree in cellular and molecular biology with minors in chemistry and mathematics from Adams State College.
+As a student at ColoradoSPH, she participated in research on radon; biomonitoring environmental exposures of children in the San Luis Valley, Colorado; chronic kidney disease of unknown origin in the San Luis Valley; and exposures of poly- and perfluoroalkyl substances in Colorado Springs, Colorado.

 Amber's doctoral research focused on radon and policy considerations for minimizing radon exposure.
 She served as a teaching assistant for the introduction to environmental and occupational health course at the Colorado School of Public Health and completed a practicum with the American Association of Radon Scientists and Technologists.